-*Details of the 2020 HEART Walk will be announced soon*
+*Details of future HEART Walks will be announced soon*

-Because we like a good acronym we are launching Heritage and Archaeological Research Practice's Healthy, Educational, Archaeology Related Touring, or....
-HARP's HEART Walk!
+Because we like a good acronym we are launched Heritage and Archaeological Research Practice's Healthy, Educational, Archaeology Related Touring, or....
+HARP's HEART Walk! in 2019.

-This fundraising event will consist of a long distance walk being completed by members of the HARP team, and will tie into existing projects and research areas that we are undertaking.
+This fundraising event will consisted of a long distance walk completed by members of the HARP team, and tied into existing projects and research areas that we are undertaking.
 The purpose of the event is to raise funds for HARP, to help us to deliver our incredible training opportunities and outreach events throughout the year.
-We will also be donating 50% of all funds raised to the British Heart Foundation.
+We also be donated 50% of all funds raised to the British Heart Foundation.

 Physical activity can help to reduce the risk of heart and circulatory disease, whilst also helping you to maintain a healthy weight, and lower both blood pressure and cholesterol.
 Being active can also have a positive impact on your mental health, especially when the activity is undertaken outside in the fresh air.
 We believe that archaeology and cultural heritage can play an important role in encouraging people to get active in the outdoors, and help to provide an interesting distraction whilst doing exercise!

-This year's walk will be completed by Ian and Kieran, who will be walking the 79 mile Great Glen Way from Fort William to Inverness, plus an extra 12 miles to end up at Fort George, between the 12th and 19th May.
-The walk ties into our Jacobites, Clearance and Scots project, with the route connecting the Highland Forts of Fort William, Fort Augustus, and Fort George, via General Wade's first military road in the Highlands built in response to the threat of Jacobitism.
+This 2019 walk was completed by Ian and Kieran, who walked the 79 mile Great Glen Way from Fort William to Inverness, between the 12th and 19th May.
+The walk tied into our Jacobites, Clearance and Scots project, with the route connecting the Highland Forts of Fort William, Fort Augustus, and Fort George, via General Wade's first military road in the Highlands built in response to the threat of Jacobitism.

-During the walk, Ian and Kieran will be live-blogging and providing supporters with pictures, facts, and stories related to a number of archaeology and heritage sites they encounter along the way, to help inspire others to get out and about and engage with their local heritage.
-You can check out the latest blog posts and updates here.
+During the walk, Ian and Kieran live-blogged and provided supporters with pictures, facts, and stories related to a number of archaeology and heritage sites they encountered along the way, to help inspire others to get out and about and engage with their local heritage.
+You can check out the blog posts and updates here.
 Our aim is to get more people involved in HARP's HEART Walk in the future, whether that be by taking part in our annual walk, or undertaking their own walk to discover more about the archaeology and heritage near them!
 Who knows, one year we might make it all the way to Derby à la the Bonnie Prince himself!

 Why Should You Support the British Heart Foundation?